 - 5.1.
-The school recognises that both staff and pupils may experience cyberbullying and will commit to preventing any instances that may occur by creating a learning and teaching environment which is free from harassment and bullying. - Staff, pupils and parents will be regularly educated about cyberbullying and the importance of staying safe online, in accordance with the school's E-safety Policy. - 5.3.
-Teachers will discuss cyberbullying as part of the curriculum, and diversity, difference and respect for others will be promoted and celebrated through various lessons. - 5.4.
+The school recognises that both staff and pupils may experience cyberbullying and will commit to preventing any instances that may occur by creating a learning and teaching environment which is free from harassment and bullying. - 5.2.
+Staff, pupils and parents will be regularly educated about cyberbullying and the importance of staying safe online in accordance with the school's approaches to supporting e-safety. - 5.3.
+Teachers will discuss cyberbullying as part of the curriculum and diversity, difference, human dignity, love of neighbour and respect for others will be promoted and celebrated through various lessons. - 5.4.
 Pupils will be educated about the importance of reporting instances of cyberbullying and will be fully informed of who they should report any concerns to. - 5.5.
-The school will provide opportunities to extend friendship groups, and interactive skills will be provided through participation in special events, e.g. drama productions, sporting activities, etc. - 5.6.
-Staff will be regularly educated about the signs of cyberbullying in order to promote early identification and intervention. - 5.7.
-It is made clear in staff meetings and the staff handbook that members of staff should not have contact with current pupils on social networking sites (specifically, not befriending pupils on Facebook).
-In addition, staff are discouraged from having past pupils as friends. - 5.8.
-The delivery of PSHE is important and will include discussing keeping personal information safe and the appropriate use of the internet.
-In addition, pupils will

-- be educated about e-safety through projects in other subjects, such as computing. - 5.9.
-Outside the curriculum, pupils will receive regular pastoral sessions about esafety and cyberbullying through assemblies, conferences and Anti-Bullying Week. - 5.10.
-Pupils will have a voice through the student council to ensure they are fully engaged and involved in evaluating and improving policy and procedures.
+Staff will be regularly educated about the signs of cyberbullying in order to promote early identification and intervention. - 5.6.
+It is made clear in staff meetings and the staff handbook that members of staff should not have contact with current pupils on social networking sites.
+In addition, staff are discouraged from having past pupils as friends / having contact with past pupils on social networking sites. - 5.7.
+The delivery of PSHCE is important and will include discussing keeping personal information safe and the appropriate use of the internet.
+In addition, pupils will be educated about e-safety through projects in other subjects, such as computing and digital literacy. - 5.8.
+Outside the curriculum, pupils will receive pastoral sessions about e-safety and cyberbullying through assemblies, form time and Anti-Bullying Week. - 5.9.
+Pupils will have a voice through the Student Development Team and Student Senior Leadership Team to ensure they are able to raise any points around cyberbullying for discussion.